Skip to content

 Catalyst Project view

-This view contains general informations such as the user details, project informations and options to pull the resources from Catalyst remote console to local machine and options to manage Catalyst CLI tokens that can be used in CI/CD environments.
+This view contains general information such as the user details, project information and options to pull the resources from Catalyst remote console (development environment) to local machine and options to manage Catalyst CLI tokens that can be used in CI/CD environments.

 catalyst_extension